-Are you interested in a funded summer research opportunity?
+Are you interested in a funded research opportunity?
 Want to dig into an area of diversity, equity, inclusion and anti-racism impacting the Bryn Mawr College community?

-The deadline for all applications is Sunday, April 25.
-For guidance and more information, contact Assistant Dean Vanessa Christman (email@example.com) or any member of the selection committee (list below).
+Applications are accepted on a rolling basis.
+For guidance and more information, contact Assistant Dean Vanessa Christman (firstname.lastname@example.org) or any member of the selection committee (list below).
 Additional details follow.

 The Pensby Center awards fellowships to undergraduates throughout the academic year and over the summer.
 These fellowships support projects that contribute to our histories, enhance our programs and add to the College's goal of building equity, inclusion and anti-racism in our community.
 Fellows are mentored by faculty or staff members and have regular check-ins with a member of the Pensby Center staff.

 Examples of fellowship projects include—but are not limited to—collecting, organizing and annotating oral histories, letters, photographs and other historical materials; surveying community members about existing programs; and working alongside staff to create and develop programming.
 Past research has culminated in permanent additions to the College's archives, exhibitions on campus and other significant contributions.

 The Pensby Center Fellowship began in 2013 in response to the shuttering of Perry House and the dearth of archival material about it, its residents and the experiences of students, faculty and staff of color at Bryn Mawr.
 Currently, these fellowships provide stipends for project periods of varying lengths.
 Applications will be accepted and evaluated on a rolling basis.